Saturday, August 6, 2016

 Between Two Worlds

 In the elections for City Council officers which were held in January of 1985, Mitch Ogulewicz was elected by his colleagues to the post of City Council Vice President and Councilor Mary Hurley was elected to replace Brian Santaniello as the Council's President.
-Yet, the election of officers which elevated Ogulewicz to the Vice Presidency came despite a year of intense political activities that in some ways had alienated Mitch even further from many of the players in the city’s power structure.
+Yet, the election of officers which elevated Ogulewicz to the Vice Presidency came despite a year of intense political activities that in some ways had alienated Mitch even further from many of the players in the city’s political power structure.

 For one thing, the previous year had been a presidential election year.
 In 1984 most of the Valley’s Democrats were lining up behind Walter Mondale, who had been Vice President under former President Jimmy Carter.
 Mitch, however, was supporting Gary Hart, a Colorado Senator who was challenging Mondale for the presidential nomination.
-Mitch felt that Hart had a better chance of winning than Mondale, who besides being tied to the unpopular Carter Administration had also promised to raise taxes if elected.
-Ogulewicz felt that Hart represented a fresh face from a younger generation of politicians, so when Ogulewicz, who became Hart’s Western Mass co-chairman, introduced Sen. Hart at a pre-primary rally at Court Square, Mitch praised the Senator in Kennedyesque terms about “passing the torch to a new generation.”
+Mitch felt that Hart had a better chance of winning than Mondale, who besides being tied to the unpopular Carter Administration, had also promised to raise taxes if elected.
+Ogulewicz felt that Hart represented a fresh face from a younger generation of politicians.
+When Ogulewicz, who became Hart’s Western Mass co-chairman, introduced Sen. Hart at a pre-primary rally at Court Square, Mitch praised the Senator in Kennedyesque terms about “passing the torch to a new generation.”

 At the same time, Mondale was attacking Hart as being all style and no substance, playing on a popular television commercial of the time in which Wendy’s Hamburgers was critical of their competitors for their skinny burgers.
 The ads showed a grumpy old lady looking at her hamburger and asking, “Where’s the beef?”
 Mondale appropriated that same catch phrase on the campaign trail to use as a taunt against Hart.